Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud

-\textbf{Detect Anomalies in Packet Sizes:} We show that by learning incomplete normality, our model for SR2VP1 completely fails to infer the BL sMaxPktSz and sMinPktSz combinations are relatively abnormal.
-In \autoref{fig:range-pktsz-s2v1-loss}, we find the two BL combinations (both 56 and both 60) are getting the lowest errors (shown as the black bottom left corner of \autoref{fig:range-pktsz-s2v1-loss}), likely due to they are too similar to some frequent combinations in SR2VP1's training data (such as both 74 bytes, as shown in SR2VP1's chart in \autoref{fig:train-minmax-pkt-occr}) to be considered abnormal by our model.
+\textbf{Ordered Packet Sizes:} We show that with incomplete normality for ordered features, our models risk low-recall detections.
+While for unordered features like ports and protocols, our models consider values different from frequent training values as equally abnormal, our models consider values of ordered features that are \emph{more different} from frequent training values as \emph{more abnormal} (see the gradual color changes from blue on left bottom to red on top right in \autoref{fig:range-pktsz-s1v1-loss} as an example).
+As a result, our models risk considering malicious values for ordered features as relatively normal if they happen to be numerically close to the frequent training values.

-Since our models fail to learn BL sMaxPktSz and sMinPktSz combinations are abnormal, it is not surprising that our models only detect a few malicious flows with these BL combinations (8.5\%, 215 out of 2,522 \autoref{tab:recall_by_anom}).
-We find sMaxPktSz and sMinPktSz only contribute in average about 0.002$\times$ threshold of reconstruction error in detection of these 2,522 malicious flows with BL combinations (including the 215 true-positive detections), suggesting these detections almost completely depend on anomaly from other features.
+We show that with incomplete normality, our model for SR2VP1 incorrectly consider the malicious sMaxPktSz and sMinPktSz combinations (both 56 and both 60 bytes) as relatively normal (shown as the blue bottom left corner of \autoref{fig:range-pktsz-s2v1-loss}) because these malicious combinations happen to be numerically close to some frequent training combinations (both 74 bytes, as shown in SR2VP1's chart in \autoref{fig:train-minmax-pkt-occr}).
+As a result, our models only detect a few flows with these malicious combinations (8.5\%, 215 out of 2,522, from \autoref{tab:recall_by_anom}).
+Feature attribution analysis confirms that in these 215 true-positive detections, our model almost exclusively relies on anomalies from features other than sMaxPktSz and sMinPktSz.